wuggawugga/neeo-driver-kodi/README.md

 * Important settings are all in `lib/Config.js`
 * Input mapping is done in `lib/kodiCommands.js`
+* Keymap in in `lib/kodiCommands.js`
-* Directory/library mapping is in `lib/KodiBrowserTree.js`
+* Basic directory/library mapping is in `lib/KodiBrowserTree.js`

 ### Customization